Can grow to 70 to 90 feet tall

-Grow in a variety of soils, from dry upland areas to poorly drained lowlands.
-Common along the edges of the Chesapeake Bay and its tidal rivers and wetlands.
-One of the first trees that will colonize marshes and abandoned fields.
+Dry upland areas to poorly drained lowlands; one of the first trees that will colonize marshes and abandoned fields